saadnaeem-dev/generative_ai_with_langchain/README.md

 <h1 align="center">
-Generative AI with LangChain, First Edition</h1>
+Generative AI with LangChain, 2024 Edition</h1>
-<p align="center">This is the code repository for <a href ="https://www.packtpub.com/en-us/product/generative-ai-with-langchain-first-edition/9781835083468"> Generative AI with LangChain, First Edition</a>, published by Packt.
+<p align="center">This is the code repository for <a href ="https://amzn.to/43PuIkQ"> Generative AI with LangChain, 2024 Edition</a>, published by Packt.
 </p>

 <h2 align="center">